7 Takeaways From The Longest Shutdown In U.S. History

 To that point, if there's no agreement in the next three weeks, will the president pull the trigger and invoke a "national emergency" to fund a wall?

-He noted that he could do so during his speech Friday from the Rose Garden at the White House.
+He noted that he could do so, during his speech Friday from the Rose Garden at the White House.

+"I have a very powerful alternative," Trump said, "but I didn't want to use it at this time."

 That could come with its own political consequences, and it might not hold up in court – another loss the president would like to avoid.